 shed o’er the world thy holy light.

-This summer I spent some weeks staying at Ealing Abbey in London, studying Liturgy and Liturgical Latin at the Benedictine Study and Arts Centre, invited each day to join the monks in the choir for the daily offices.
+Last year I spent two weeks in August in Ealing Abbey, London, studying Liturgy and Liturgical Latin at the Benedictine Study and Arts Centre, and I was invited each day to join the monks in the choir for the daily offices.

 There was an old cutting from the Daily Telegraph on the desk in my room in Ealing Abbey that says the Benedictine tradition is so rooted in English life and culture that: “Some claim to see the Benedictine spirit in the rules of Cricket.”
 But in Ealing Abbey, I was more conscious of how the daily offices in the Anglican tradition – Morning Prayer, Evening Prayer, Vespers, Compline and so on – draw on the riches of the Benedictine tradition.

-I was conscious too that at the same time some of you were on retreat in either Glenstal Abbey, Co Limerick, or Holy Cross Monstery in Rostrevor, Co Down, two of the preferred centres the Church of Ireland for pre-ordination retreats.
+I was conscious too that at the same time some of the full-time students here were on retreat in either Glenstal Abbey, Co Limerick, or Holy Cross Monastery in Rostrevor, Co Down, two of the preferred centres the Church of Ireland for pre-ordination retreats.

 So, an introduction to Benedictine spirituality and prayer life may be an important contextualisation for some of you in advance of your pre-ordination retreats.
 But it is even more important as an introduction to one of the formative influences on Anglican spirituality.

-Last week, at this session in chapel, [Dr] Katie [Heffelfinger] introduced us to the practice of lectio divina, which has been used by for centuries Benedictines to pray using the Bible, and which is growing in use in many Anglican circles.
+At some point in this spirituality time in chapel, [Dr] Katie [Heffelfinger] is going to introduce you to the practice of lectio divina, which has been used by for centuries Benedictines to pray using the Bible, and which is growing in use in many Anglican circles.

 At the beginning of his academic career, Cranmer was a reader or lecturer at Buckingham College, a hostel for Benedictine monks studying in Cambridge.